hugooSoul/library/README.md

 ## Admin User for testing

-The user with Admin privileges is:
+If you a testing it in the link above (Amazon), the user with Admin privileges is:

 * User: admin@maniak.com.mx
 * Password: admin123

+If you are testing it in a local environment, you should have to set the admin flag (of the user you want) as True.

 ## Conditions